EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Analysis

 Recent studies \citep{liu2024kivi,cui2025homogeneous} indicate that keys and values exhibit distinct numerical distributions, necessitating separate treatment.
 To compare the reconstruction difficulty of keys and values using EchoKV, we conduct experiments where we reconstruct them separately.
 As shown in Figure \ref{fig:analy:kv}, the ``save K'' setting ensures key integrity by applying reconstruction exclusively to the values.
 We evaluate the performance of the two configurations on LongBench across different budgets.
 Experimental results indicate that compressing keys is more challenging than compressing values.
 As the budget decreases, predicting only keys causes significant performance degradation, whereas predicting only values performs well.
-This implies that the inductive bias underlying EchoKV, namely the inter-cache similarity, is potentially more pronounced in the values.

-Drawing on conclusions from prior low-rank studies \citep{chang2024palu}, keys typically exhibit a lower rank than values, making them more amenable to compression.
-We hypothesize that low-rank caches benefit more from direct compression, whereas high-rank caches derive greater gains from neighbor-based sharing and reconstruction.
-Guided by this principle, we integrate ThinK \citep{xu2024think} to propose EchoKV-Hybrid.
-Specifically, this method applies low-rank compression to keys, while employing the Echo reconstruction strategy for values.
-As evidenced by the results in Tables \ref{tab:longbench} and \ref{tab:ruler_0.5} of the main experiments, EchoKV-Hybrid achieves comprehensive performance improvements.
-This corroborates our hypothesis.
-Unlike existing methods that apply a uniform compression strategy to both keys and values, tailoring designs to their specific characteristics holds great promise for achieving superior cache compression.
+This suggests that the inductive bias exploited by EchoKV, namely cross-layer and intra-layer similarity, is stronger for Values than for Keys.
+Combined with prior observations that Keys are often more amenable to low-rank compression \citep{chang2024palu}, this asymmetry indicates that heterogeneous treatment of Keys and Values may be a promising direction for future KV compression methods.